Orange County Splash Parks and Water Play

 - Aliso Viejo Aquatic Center and Pool

-- Atlantis Play Center in Garden Grove opened a splash park in 2012
+- Atlantis Play Center in Garden Grove opened a splash pad in 2012

 - San Clemente Aquatics and Vista Hermosa Sports Park (pictured with green slide above)

-- Going to different cities for rec swim (click here for links to each city’s rec dept)
+- Go to different cities for rec swim (click here for my Ultimate Guide to City Recreation Programs and Calendars)

 - Join the YMCA to take part in swim lessons or rec swim